ravanmustafayev/sql/README.md

-This repo is full of tasks that i have done while learning SQL, others SQL projects & codes etc.
+This repo is full of tasks that i have done while learning SQL, other SQL projects & codes etc.

 it can contain some german words